Omar Mohammed: Literary projects

-Role of Mosul Eye
+Creation of Mosul Eye

 Access to the internet is still more limited in Mosul compared to the rest of Iraq.
 While IS did not restrict access to the internet as such, they imposed high taxes on internet providers leaving the city with limited access to this day (See UN Habit Report, 2016).
 Despite this, a number of growing local online media initiatives are proving to be popular.
 Ein Al Mosul, or Mosul Eye, was a blog, written anonymously, that documented events in Mosul under the occupation of IS, providing citizens of Mosul and, perhaps even more so, diaspora and the international community with vital information and evidence of IS atrocities.
 It focuses now on the ‘recovery’ of Mosul, structurally as well as culturally.
 ‘Mosul Eye was able to not only be a source of information but a social factor in the city’, according to its founder Omar Mohamed (2018 cited in Guardian Podcast, 2018).
 After the battle, Mosul Eye played a different role, ‘which is to rebuild civil society, trying to support the people who stayed in the city, trying to give them a voice, because they were voiceless’.